weberdaniel/reactive-cpp/README.md

 This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight C++ supervisor process that monitors another lightweight C++ process and restarts it in case of an error.
-This shall resemble the capabilities of an Erlang Supervisor.
-Erlang Supervisors are able to maintain 99.9999999% software reliability.
-Since C++ Actor Framework provides integration to Prometheus, all is directly monitored and seamlessly integrated into Grafana.

 <div align="center">
 <img src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/restart.png" width="50%" alt><br>